 For His plan to be worked out, God wants us to be people who are not just forgiven and cleansed, but also who possess His divine life.

 This is why God created us as vessels to contain Him.
-And for this, He made us with a human spirit, the deepest part of our being.
-Our spirit is able to contact, receive, and contain God.
+Specifically, He made us with a human spirit, the deepest part of our being, which is able to contact, receive, and contain God.

 The Lord Jesus said in John 3:6, “That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.”
-“Born of the flesh is flesh” refers to our physical birth, and “born of the Spirit is spirit” refers to our spiritual birth.
+“Born of the flesh” refers to our physical birth, and “born of the Spirit” refers to our spiritual birth.

-“The Spirit” is the Spirit of God, and “spirit” is our human spirit.
+“The Spirit” is the Spirit of God, and “spirit” refers to our human spirit.
 When we believe in Jesus Christ, our human spirit is born of the Spirit with the divine life of God.

 How can this be possible?

 God is holy and righteous.
 How can He give His eternal, divine life to sinful human beings?
-Because of the death of Christ on the cross, God can forgive and thoroughly cleanse all who repent and believe in Him.
-Now the holy and righteous God can come into our spirit and beget us with His life.
+Because of Christ’s death on the cross, God can forgive and thoroughly cleanse all who repent and believe in Him.
+Then the holy and righteous God can come into our spirit and beget us with His life.

 We need to realize that God’s forgiving us, cleansing us, and delivering us from eternal punishment is so that we can have His eternal life.